jackvanb/nba-salary-cap/README.md

-# NbaSalaryCap

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+# NBA Salary Cap Tracker

+AngularTS app to view the salary cap totals and contracts for NBA teams.

+## SSR / Prerender Routes

+The app uses [Angular Universal](https://angular.io/guide/universal) for server-side rendering and prerendered routes.

+## Firebase

+Firebase functions, hosting, and database are used for NBA Salary Cap Tracker.

+Run `npm prerender && firebase emulators:start` to bring up the emulators for functions and hosting.
+The frontend will automatically request the cloud functions at the correct localhost location.

+NOTE: The functions emulator will be talking to the production database.

+Run `firebase deploy` to deploy to the Firebase production app.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm prerender && npm run serve:ssr` for a dev server (not using Firebase).
+Navigate to `http://localhost:4000/`.

+NOTE: The server will be talking to the production database.

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.